Skip to content

 The Must-Haves

 As a writer, whether you’re co-writing with someone or not, you need your own website.
-And, your main (hub) site should have your name in it.
-This will be your central site linking off to your other related sites.
+And your main (hub) site should have your name.
+This will be your central site linking to your other related sites.

-As an example, my children’s writing site is: Writing for Children with Karen Cioffi.
+For example, my children’s writing site is Writing for Children with Karen Cioffi.

 The visitor and search engines can quickly determine what the site is about.
 This is super important for website ranking and authority.
 While there are a number of other areas that need your keyword for website optimization, the title is one of the top ones.

 Note: In this case, when I say “title,” I mean the URL also.
 Your URL is an optimization tool.
-It gives the search engines more information the site.
+It provides the search engines with more information about the site.

-My site’s title and its URL both have the always-important keywords in them.
+My site’s title and URL both include the always-important keywords.
 This is focus.

-This was touched on in number one above.
+Item #1 above touched on this.
 If you write in only one niche, say children’s historical fantasy, you should have that keyword in the title of your site, as well as in the domain name.
 Then you can have one site to list all your books.
 Just be sure to create separate pages for each book.

 Tip: It’s really a much better idea to create a separate website for each book, in addition to your central author site.
 It allows you to create multiple must-have pages for each book.
 See number 4 in the tips below.

 So, why is this a mistake?
-Well, because of dilution of expertise.
+Well, because of the dilution of expertise.

 If you’re branding yourself as a children’s writer, the focus of your site must be children’s writing.
-If you promote yourself as ‘doing this, that, and the other thing,’ you’ll become known as the ‘jack of all trades and master of none,’ – dilution of expertise.
+If you promote yourself as ‘doing this, that, and the other thing,’ you’ll become known as the ‘jack of all trades and master of none.’
+This creates the dilution of expertise.

 Remember, whatever your site’s niche is, keep it focused on that niche.